ShanDestromp/HTPC_Scripts/README.md

 Both ffconv and concat REQUIRE ffmpeg installed; and concat needs ffmpeg concatenation built in as well.

+whisp utilizes the whisper AI; however it has only been tested with https://github.com/SYSTRAN/faster-whisper and assumes a NVIDIA gpu for use.

 Scriptes released under GPL v2.
 Please see LICENSE for details